Baitadi District: Sports

 Volleyball and cricket are very popular in Baitadi.
 Baitadi has won many regional competitions and is home to many eminent national players for the Nepal national cricket team.

 Communication

 Saugaat FM 103.6 MHz, Samsher, FM 106.6 MHz and Ninglashaini FM 94.0 MHz are the radio stations of the Baitadi District.

-Radio Pura Sanchar 97.0 MHz is also in the Baitadi District.
+Radio Pura Sanchar 97.0 MHz and Radio melauli 101.2MHz are also in the Baitadi District.

 Agriculture

 Corn and wheat are the main crops of this region, but millet, maize and rice are also grown for home use.
 Commercial farming is not popular in this region.
 Some fruits are grown and exported to the nearby headquarters Bhimdatta and Dhangadhi—particularly Mandarins, Oranges, Lemons, and sometimes Emblica.
 The latter is found both domesticated and growing wild in the forests.
 Sapindus or Soapnut is also grown and used for washing clothes as well a bodies.
 Sapindus is also exported to nearby towns.